 Have you ever wondered what happens when two breakfast legends collide?
 Enter the world of Crab Cake Eggs Benedict!
-This delightful dish takes the classic Eggs Benedict—a dish that’s already a star on brunch menus—and gives it a delicious twist by adding the succulent flavors of crab cakes.
+This delightful dish takes the classic Eggs Benedict—a dish already a star on brunch menus—and gives it a delicious twist by adding the succulent flavors of crab cakes.
 It’s like a party on your plate; trust me, your taste buds will thank you!

 What Makes Crab Cake Eggs Benedict Unique?